sandeep-iitr/Deep-Learning-Tools/README.md

 ## Sensing, Sensor Data
 - ML tools are used a lot for sensor dataset.
-Ubiquitous computing term was coined by [Prof. Mark Weise](https://en.wikipedia.org/wiki/Mark_Weiser).
+Ubiquitous Computing term was coined by [Prof. Mark Weise](https://en.wikipedia.org/wiki/Mark_Weiser).
 Today, this capability of computing on every device has made it possible to have ML on every device.

+## Research Questions
+ML has driven research in many applications and has provided state of art inferences.